 AOS Partner Centers

 SSEC occupies a large portion of the AOSS building, mainly the 2nd through 6th floors and the 9th and 10th floors.
 Administratively, it is separate from AOS and is part of the Graduate School (AOS is part of the School of Letters and Sciences).
 Nevertheless, there are close ties between SSEC and AOS.
 Among other things, many AOS faculty have research grants administered by SSEC.
 Also, some AOS grad students work on research projects supervised by SSEC/CIMSS scientists, though they will also have an academic advisor who is AOS faculty.
-Dr. Steve Ackerman is currently the Interim Director of SSEC.
+Brad Pierce is currently the Director of SSEC.